fu4303/portfolio-cassiecodes/src/posts/put-down-the-pitchforks.md

 [White Fragility: Why It's So Hard for White People to Talk About Racism](https://www.amazon.co.uk/White-Fragility-People-About-Racism/dp/0141990562/ref=sr_1_1?adgrpid=63360820236&gclid=EAIaIQobChMI4LLV3aih5AIVguFRCh1XJAprEAAYAiAAEgLLs_D_BwE&hvadid=317560218377&hvdev=c&hvlocphy=9045162&hvnetw=g&hvpos=1t2&hvqmt=e&hvrand=5133184283976352269&hvtargid=kwd-652158945522&hydadcr=24428_1748934&keywords=white+fragility+books&qid=1566849367&s=gateway&sr=8-1)

-With clarity and compassion, DiAngelo allows us to understand racism as a practice not restricted to "bad people."
+"With clarity and compassion, DiAngelo allows us to understand racism as a practice not restricted to "bad people."
 In doing so, she moves our national discussions forward.
-This is a necessary book for all people invested in societal change Claudia Rankine
+This is a necessary book for all people invested in societal change"
+-Claudia Rankine

 - - -